jacksleight/statamic-bonus-routes/README.md

 > **⚠️ Experimental:** This addon is experimental and could change.
 Make sure you read the Important section below.
 If you’re testing this out and have any feedback, suggestions or issues please [get in touch](https://github.com/jacksleight/statamic-bonus-routes/issues).

-This Statamic addon allows you to easily define additional dynamic collection and taxonomy routes that can be mounted anywhere.
+This Statamic addon simplifies setting up additional collection and taxonomy based routes by handling the dynamic mounting and data retrieval for you.
 This is useful for things like:

 * Adding registration pages below entry pages in an events collection
 * Adding date based archive pages above entry pages in blog collection
 * Mounting a news collection to different sections of a site
 * Customising and mounting taxonomy urls

-It’s possible to achieve all of these with `Route::statamic()`, but this addon takes care of the dynamic mounting and data fetching for you.
+All of this is possible with `Route::statamic()`, this addon just makes it a bit easier.

 ## Installation